cybozu/bugbounty/guideline/en/ReflectedFileDownload.md

 Certain cases may be handled as similar cases of a vulnerability.
 For example, different processes that use the same logic expose a vulnerability in several places.

-For more information, see []"Cybozu Bug Bounty Program Rulebook"](https://cybozu.co.jp/company/security/bug-bounty/guideline.pdf).
+For more information, see ["Cybozu Bug Bounty Program Rulebook"](https://github.com/cybozu/bugbounty/blob/master/rulebook/en/rulebook.md).

 ## References